 Statistical Analysis

 All analyses for reports, presentations and publications will be prepared by the coordinating centre at the Nuffield Department of Population Health, University of Oxford.
-A more detailed statistical analysis plan will be developed by the investigators and published on the study website whilst still blind to any analyses of aggregated data on study outcomes by treatment allocation.
+A more detailed statistical analysis plan is available on the study website.

 Outcomes

-Primary and secondary outcomes for evaluation of potential treatments for COVID-19 and community-acquired pneumonia
+Primary and secondary outcomes for evaluation of potential treatments for community-acquired pneumonia

 For each pairwise comparison with the ‘no additional treatment’ arm, the primary objective is to provide reliable estimates of the effect of study treatments on all-cause mortality at 28 days after randomisation (with subsidiary analyses of cause of death and of death at various timepoints following discharge).